Alex-Mak-MCW/Deposit_Subcriptions_Predictions_Project/README.md

 ## 6. Project Critique
 *  Ensemble methods (in Random forest and XGBoost) can be more complex than Decision Tree, making it challenging to interpret the reasoning behind each prediction.
-*  Limited generalizability as the dataset consists data from 1 Portugese bank and their specific marketing approach.
+*  Limited generalizability as the dataset consists of data from a Portuguese bank and its specific marketing approach.

 ## 7. Further Improvements & Investigation
-* We would like to re-examine this project with a different dataset, where it may came from another bank in the world with a different telemarketing campaign.
+* We would like to re-examine this project with a different dataset, where it may come from another bank in the world with a different telemarketing campaign.
-* We are interested in further optimizing our tree-based machine learning models, but that also comes to a drawback of consuming additional computational resources.
+* We are interested in further optimizing our tree-based machine learning models, but that also comes with the drawback of consuming additional computational resources.
-* We are looking forward to impelement gradient boosted random forest (GBRF), which incorporating both bagging and boosting in a tree-based model.
+* We are looking forward to implementing gradient-boosted random forest (GBRF), which incorporates both bagging and boosting in a tree-based model.
 We can analyze the impact of using both bagging and boosting compared to just one of them at a time in Random Forest and Decision Tree.
-* We would conduct more in-depth analysis, such as exploring any temporal patterns or clustering the data based on client demographics to provide deeper insights into customer behavior, utimately help banks devise more effective targeted marketing strategies.
+* We would conduct more in-depth analysis, such as exploring any temporal patterns or clustering the data based on client demographics to provide deeper insights into customer behavior, ultimately helping banks devise more effective targeted marketing strategies.

-# If you are interested to know more, please feel free to visit our report to see our project in detail!
+## If you are interested to know more about our project, please feel free to visit our report to see our work in detail!